Taguar258/CLIF/docs/basics.md

 		print("You selected two.")
 ```

-The problem with this is that those function will just run when you enter `one`  or `two`  and now `1` or `2`.
+The problem with this is that those functions will just run when you enter `one`  or `two`  and now `1` or `2`.

-Because we want it to be called through a number input we will need a work around:
+Because we want it to be called through a number input we will need a workaround:

 ```python
 class Temp: